ppy/osu-wiki/wiki/How_you_can_help!/en.md

 In order to keep the official community hubs safe, osu! has a dedicated moderation team that monitors the forums and online chats around-the-clock.

 Fortunately, it is still easy for you to help keep everything safe here.
-If you want to help, you can…
+If you want to help, you can...

 - Follow your favourite channels in the [osu! in-game chat](/wiki/Chat_Console), or in the forums.
 - If you see something happening that you think is inappropriate or disturbing in any way, use [the `!report` command](/wiki/Reporting_Bad_Behaviour) in the in-game chat to notify the moderators of it.